 As a matter of fact, you can make someone feel a genuine connection with you even weeks after a conversation, by merely recalling and repeating what they told you during your dialogue.
 It would be best if you did more than blankly agree with them; grunting noises of concurrence will not cut it.

 Unforgettable Value and Feeling Words

 To paraphrase well, we must first actively listen to what our conversational partner is saying.
 Genuine listening creates an atmosphere of trust, honor, and respect.
-Someone who listens well easily establishes rapport with others and attracts others thanks to their focus on the speaker rather than on themselves.
+Someone who listens well quickly establishes rapport with others and attracts others thanks to their focus on the speaker rather than on themselves.
 They have a positive energy that makes others desire their company.

-Begin and End your sentences with “YOU”
+Begin and End your sentences with “YOU.”